 Axel Hotel Terrace

+Barcelona has lots of unique hotels but Axel Hotel is the top choice for the LGBT+ community.
 The Axel Hotel chain started in Barcelona and now has properties in Berlin, Maspalomas, Ibiza and Madrid.
 The group is the most well-known gay hotel chain and coined the term “hetero-friendly.”
 Whether you stay at this hotel or not, you should least stop by for a drink.
 They currently have two properties in Barcelona, but the original has our favorite rooftop terrace called Axel Sky Bar.
 It’s worth a visit and also has a pool with plenty of loungers to take in the sun during the day or enjoy cocktails at night.

 Tibidabo Amusement Park